Warwick, New York: Geography

 The town of Warwick comprises much of the southern tip of Orange County.
 It borders the townships of Vernon and West Milford to the south, both in the state of New Jersey.
 To its north, Warwick is bordered by Chester via Sugar Loaf, Orange County's oldest hamlet, antedating both Warwick and Chester, and which was part of Warwick until the mid-nineteenth century.
 To its east, Warwick is bordered by the town of Tuxedo, home of the New York Renaissance Faire, and the hamlet of Tuxedo Park.

 According to the United States Census Bureau, the town is the second largest township in New York State and has a total area of 104.9 square miles (271.6 km2), of which 101.7 square miles (263.3 km2) is land and 3.2 square miles (8.3 km2) (3.04%) is water.
 Greenwood Lake is Orange County's largest lake, and it is bisected by the border between New Jersey (to the south) and New York (on its north).
 Glenmere Lake, an extremely critical endangered species habitat, is bisected by Warwick and Chester.

 Warwick is served by Warwick Municipal Airport and two regional state highways, New York State Route 17A (NY 17A) and NY 94.
 The Appalachian Trail passes through Warwick, which has been designated an Appalachian Trail Community.

+Warwick is part of the Black Dirt Region and has good agricultural soil.